-Activity note: Traveling 180 miles for 3 hours over the course of the day; walking several hundred feet over varied, possible snowy or muddy terrain; standing for up to 3 hours at the Pueblos with no seating available.
+Activity note: Getting on/off motorcoach; traveling 180 miles for 3 hours over the course of the day; walking several hundred feet over varied, possible snowy or muddy terrain; standing for up to 3 hours at the Pueblos with no seating available.
 It may be very cold and snowy, please dress accordingly.

 (BLD) Merry Christmas!
 We'll board our motorcoach and travel 50 miles northwest to Jemez Pueblo to observe the Buffalo Dance.
 Pueblo dances are a blend of religious ceremonies with seasonal celebrations of Native American culture and beliefs that are deeply meaningful to members of the community.
 They are not public performances, and it is a privilege for us to attend.
 Please observe quietly and respectfully without comments or applause; photography is not allowed.
 See the Etiquette Guide for Pueblo Visits in the "Web Links" section of your Information Packet for guidelines regarding Native American cultural etiquette during Pueblo visits.
 Return to the hotel after seeing the dancing.

-DAY 6 – Santa Fe, Museum Hill, Free Afternoon, Closing Dinner
+Day 6 – Santa Fe, Museum Hill, Free Afternoon, Dinner

-Activity note: Traveling 120 miles for 3 hours over the course of the day; walking several blocks up to a mile over uneven paved, possibly icy terrain with inclines.
+Activity note: Getting on/off motorcoach; traveling 120 miles for 3 hours over the course of the day; walking several blocks up to a mile over uneven paved, possibly icy terrain with inclines.

-Lunch on our own.
-This afternoon, take this opportunity for personal independent exploration to see and do what interests you most.
+Lunch is on our own – our only meal to buy.
+Then we have free time.
+Take this opportunity for personal independent exploration to see and do what interests you most.
 There are three state museums adjacent to the Plaza: the Palace of the Governors, New Mexico Museum of Art, and New Mexico History Museum.
-You might also like to explore the Georgia O'Keeffe Museum and some of the numerous galleries in the area.
 We’ll meet at a designated time and location for the ride back to Albuquerque.

 Dinner is a plated meal at a local Albuquerque restaurant featuring Southwestern cuisine.
-Evening: We’ll gather as a group one last time in our hotel meeting room.
+Then back at the hotel, we’ll gather as a group one last time in our hotel meeting room.